New Home Sales Increase in Montgomery, Prices Decrease According to Freshest Data

-A total of 309 new homes were sold during the 12 months that ended in December, down from 323 for the year that ended in November.
+A total of 297 new homes were sold during the 12 months that ended in July, up from 293 for the year that ended in June.

-New home closings represented 15.3% of overall housing closings.
+New home closings accounted for 10.5% of overall housing closings.
 This is an increase on a percentage basis, as new home closings were 8.8% of total closings a year ago.
 Closings of new and existing homes dropped year-over-year in July after also falling in June year-over-year.

 Pricing and Mortgage Trends

 In July, there was a 6.3% decline year-over-year in the average per-unit price of newly sold homes, settling at $252,595.
 This drop compares to a 6.4% lift in June year-over-year.